-Jay has over 6 years teaching experience in various management topics at Victoria University of Wellington, University of South Australia and the American University of Beirut; both at Undergraduate, Masters and Executive MBA level (Business Ethics, Sustainability, Business and Society, Strategy, Change Management, Project Management, Knowledge Management, Systems Thinking, Research Methods-Qual).
+Jay has over 6 years teaching experience in various management topics at Victoria University of Wellington, University of South Australia and the American University of Beirut; both at Undergraduate, Masters and Executive MBA level (Introduction to Management, Business Ethics, Business and Society, Strategy, Change Management, Project Management, Knowledge Management, Systems Thinking, Research Methods-Qual).
 At Victoria University in Wellington, Jay was ranked in the top 5% of tutor’s university-wide for student evaluations.
 In his current role, his student evaluation average is 4.4 out of 5.

 Critical and reflective thought Critical and reflective thought are the building blocks of any career pathway, and a foundation for civil society.
 Irrespective of the topic of instruction, university lecturers play a role in developing this ability among our student base.
 Additionally, we should promote reflective thought; giving students the ability to reflect upon their actions, motivations and the future, in order to foster constant improvement and more ethical approaches to business.